Quantifying & Modeling Multimodal Interactions: An Information Decomposition Framework: Evaluation and Applications of in Multimodal Learning

-Using these observations, our final experiment is model selection: \textit{can we choose the most appropriate model to tackle the interactions required for a given dataset?}
+Using these observations, our final experiment is model selection: \textit{can we choose the most appropriate model to tackle the interactions required for a dataset?}

-\textbf{Setup}: Given a new dataset $\mathcal{D}$, we first compute its similarity via difference in normalized \name\ values with respect to $\mathcal{D}'$ among our suite of $10$ synthetic datasets,

-to rank the dataset $\mathcal{D}^*$ with the most similar interactions, and return the top-$3$ performing models on $\mathcal{D}^*$.
+\textbf{Setup}: Given a new dataset $\mathcal{D}$, we first compute its difference in normalized \name\ values with respect to $\mathcal{D}'$ among our suite of $10$ synthetic datasets, $s(\mathcal{D}, \mathcal{D}')=\sum_{I \in \{R,U_1,U_2,S\}}|\hat{I}_\mathcal{D} - \hat{I}_{\mathcal{D}'}|$, to rank the dataset $\mathcal{D}^*$ with the most similar interactions, and return the top-$3$ performing models on $\mathcal{D}^*$.
 In other words, we select models that best capture interactions that are of similar nature and degree as those in $\mathcal{D}$.
-We emphasize that even though we restrict dataset and model search to those \textit{only on synthetic datasets}, our model selection procedure \textit{generalizes to real-world datasets}.
+We emphasize that even though we restrict dataset and model search to \textit{synthetic datasets}, we evaluate model selection on real-world datasets and find that it \textit{generalizes to the real world}.